tpmorris/WhatIfNotes/TimNotes.md

 ## General comments/gripes
 * Figures need to have captions!
 So many times you just want to flick back and can't remember which one you were thinking about.
 * Nothing on mediation(?)
-* Slightly odd notation: always *A* for exposure and *L* for covariates and sometimes other things; most literature uses *Z* and *X* respectively, with *U* for something unmeasured.
+* Slightly odd notation: always *A* for exposure and *L* for covariates and sometimes other things; most literature I've ever seen uses *Z* and *X* respectively, with *U* for something unmeasured.
 * Someone needs to go through the .tex file and fix some things.
 Some of the in-line equations are hard to read, especially when they run across a line-break; hyperlinks would be helpful;  they appear to be using an odd version of Computer Moden/Latin Modern that renders poorly on-screen (looks like Scientific Word output).
+* *Scripts* are referred to as *programs* throughout.
+It's not ambiguous but is wrong and will annoy people who actually write code.
 * They insist on always referring to unspecified people as 'she'/'her'/'he'/'him'.
 It seems to be a US thing to be uncomfortable with using 'they'/'them'.
-* Someone commented 'This book doesn't use two words when 10 will do!'
-It is pretty verbose and I find some of the language imprecise.
+* Someone (anon) commented 'This book doesn't use two words when 10 will do!'
+It is pretty verbose and repetitive and lots of the language imprecise.

 ## First chunk of comments relate to Nov 2020 version